leylls/CFG-Group-6/README.md

 This app is created as a final project for Summer 2024 Software Engineering CFG Degree.

 The development of this project has stopped completely as we have submitted and presented this project.

+## Acknowledgements
+Thank you CodeFirstGirls, our instructors and the data/software engineering team.